 Getting to Know Model-Driven Management With the YANG Catalog by Joe Clarke (Cisco)

 How many people think the CLI is an API?
 Sadly it’s been used like one for a long time.
 Screen-scraping has become an art form and a never-ending source of frustration.
 Fortunately, data model-driven management has been on the rise of late.
-These data models, typically created using the YANG data modeling language, enable more powerful and reliable configuration automation and richer operational insights through machine consumable structures and dynamic streaming telemetry.
-But how can you get from where you are with CLI and SNMP management into a data-drive management world?
-What are the tools that allow an operator to find the right YANG module to use or to help network engineers craft their own YANG-based service models?
-The YANG Catalog is an open source set of tools that answer these questions by providing YANG module search capabilities, metadata exploration, and the ability to generate sample code (to name a few).
-This talk introduces the audience to the YANG Catalog to give operators and engineers another tool that will help them better automate and control their network.
+These data models, typically created using the YANG data modeling language, enable more powerful configuration automation and richer operational insights through machine-consumable structures and streaming telemetry.
+But how can you get from CLI and SNMP management into data-driven management?
+What are the tools that allow an operator to find the right YANG module to use?
+The YANG Catalog is an open source answer to these questions by providing YANG module search capabilities, metadata exploration, and the ability to generate sample code (to name a few).
+This talk introduces the YANG Catalog to give operators and engineers another tool that will help them better automate and control their network.

 Chemical Kinetics in Computer Networks by Rachel Traylor (Marquette University)

 In an effort to bring academic research to the private sector, this talk will give a tutorial and discussion on recent research into a natural form of flow control that is based on chemical kinetics.
 We will discuss the notion of an artificial packet chemistry and its use in scheduling and congestion control, current implementations and give some future directions and possibilities.